 Virgin Media has four all-in-one broadband, TV and phone (and mobile if you want to add it on) bundles available right now.
 The Player Bundle is the lowliest of the four, and as is commonly the case, also the cheapest.
 So is it any good?

-As much as it's nice to have everything, not all of us have all day to sit about getting the most out of a gajillion TV channels.
-Nor do many of us do anything that's going to require the sort of internet speeds that'd happily cater to a medium-sized tech firm.
-That's where bundles like Virgin Media's Player Bundle come in.
-It doesn't offer the Earth, but then it doesn't cost it either.
+Although it's nice to have everything, most of us aren't bothered about having a gazillion TV channels.
+Nor do many of us have the need for hyperfast internet speeds more suited to a medium-sized tech firm.
+That's where bundles like Virgin Media's Player Bundle come in, offering a decent range of TV channels and a perfectly sufficient internet speed.

 The Player Bundle offers Virgin Media's most 'basic' broadband speed: 50Mbps.
 See the way we put the word 'basic' in single quotes there?
 That's because it's sort of a joke where Virgin Media's concerned.
 Virgin's slowest offering is faster than the entry-level fibre offerings of all other UK providers.